-The goal of the project Makers a les Aules is to provide teaching support in STEAM related educational activities for local schools in Barcelona.
-Within this project, I am organising and facilitating workshops in the schools Castella, El Polvorí, El Sagrer, Drassanes and Sant Martí.
-The students are guided through a design process of digital fabrication using design thinking methodology and 3D printing.
+The goal of the project Makers a les Aules was to provide teaching support in STEAM related educational activities.
+Within this project, I organised and facilitated workshops in several public primary schools in Barcelona.

 The students went through an iterative design process, starting with reflections on gender stereotypes of toys and using digital fabrication tools to prototype alternative design ideas for genderless toys.